-These financial statements were authorised for issue by Council on dd MMMM yyyy.
+These financial statements were authorised for issue by Council on 30 November 2021.
 Council has the power to amend and reissue these financial statements in cases where critical information is received from public submissions or where the OLG directs Council to amend the financial statements.